ramrom/rams_dot_files/cheatsheets/ssh_cheatsheet.md

 # SOCKS PROXY
 # connect to remote server and create a locak SOCKS5 on local port 1234
-# the curl command will use the socks5 proxy to make http request
 ssh -D 1234 foouser@yarserver
+# this curl command will use the socks5 proxy to make http request
 curl -x socks5h://127.0.0.1:1234 https://google.com

 # TCP PROXY